mikeoverbay/MO-Editor/README.md

     <td><img src="http://tnmshouse.com/lychee/uploads/big/9ee4f050fc3b548c55182d732e3cfdd8.png"
 alt="IMAGE ALT TEXT HERE" width="433" height="321" border="10" /> </td>
     <td>This is the String listing window.<br/>
-You can look through here to find a string you want to replace.<br/>
+You can look through here to find a string<br/>you want to replace.<br/>
-Double clicking on a string will select it and copy its name in<br/>
+Double clicking on a string will select it and copy its<br/>
-to the Old Name field.<br/></td>
+name in to the Old Name field.<br/></td>
   </tr>
 </table>
 <table width="80%" border="1">